Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 | Genome coverage | Only region amplified | All of genome |
 | Turnaround time | Fast | Slower - more computational time for analysis needed |

 __* This depends on the amount of sequencing done and the uniformity in abundance of the different organisms in the sample.
 There are often log fold differences in the abundances of different organisms in a metagenome.
-Given that only a small region is used to assign taxonomy with amplicon sequencing only you have less resolution for closely related taxa, and so assignment to lower than genus is often not possible.__
+Given that only a small region is used to assign taxonomy, with amplicon-only sequencing there is lower resolution for closely related taxa, and so taxonomical assignment lower than genus is often not possible.__

-__**Often amplicon sequencing is referred to as 16S, however this will amplify and sequence bacteria.
+__**Often amplicon sequencing is referred to as 16S, however this will only amplify and sequence bacteria.
 If you were amplifying funghi you would need to use ITS sequences, and for protozoa 18S sequences.__

 ### Whole metagenome sequencing

 With **Whole genome Metagenomics**, we sequence random parts of the genomes present in a sample.
-We can search the origin of these pieces (_i.e.,_ their taxonomy) and also try to find to what part of the genome they correspond.
-Depending on the complexity of the metagenome, and with enough sequence, it is even possible to obtain full individual genomes from a whole genome metagenome, which can identify both the identities of the individuals in our sample, but also their functional abilities.
+We can search the origin of these pieces (_i.e._ their taxonomy) and try to find to what part of the genome they correspond to.

+Depending on the complexity of the metagenome, and with enough sequences, it is even possible to obtain full individual genomes from a whole genome metagenome.
+These can identify not only the identities of the individuals in the sample, but also their functional abilities.

 For abundant organisms in your metagenome sample, there are likely to be enough data to generate reasonable genome coverage.
-However this is not the case for low abundance organisms.
-Often deeper sequencing/ more total sequencing data is required to assemble the genomes of less abundant organisms.
+However, this is not the case for low abundance organisms.
+Often deeper sequencing/ more total sequencing data is required to assemble the genomes of these organisms.

 Depending on the question your dataset is trying to answer and how many samples you will need to sequence, the cost of both preparing the samples and the computational effort required to analyse them can become prohibitively expensive quickly.
-Especially when you are trying to include biological or technical replication in your experimental design.
-For more information on consderations for experimental design in sequencing see our other course [Statistical Design - Understanding Experimental design](https://cloud-span.github.io/experimental_design01-principles/02-design/index.html) or [Statistical Design - Statistical analysis](https://cloud-span.github.io/experimental_design01-principles/03-statistical-analysis/index.html).
+This is especially the case when you are trying to include biological or technical replication in your experimental design.

+For more information on considerations for experimental design in sequencing see our other course [Statistical Design - Understanding Experimental design](https://cloud-span.github.io/experimental_design01-principles/02-design/index.html) or [Statistical Design - Statistical analysis](https://cloud-span.github.io/experimental_design01-principles/03-statistical-analysis/index.html).

 ### Amplicon sequencing

-In comparison **Amplicon sequencing** tends to be cheaper, which makes it affordable to include additional replicates.
-This is only one small region that is present rather than the whole genome is used amplified through PCR.
+In comparison **Amplicon sequencing** tends to be cheaper, which makes it more affordable to include additional replicates.
+Only one small region is amplified through PCR, rather than the whole genome.
 This means that this region needs to be present in all the individuals in the community that you want to identify.

 The region varies between the organisms you are trying to profile.
 For bacteria, the 16S rRNA sequence is used to identify bacteria, whereas the ITs region is used for fungi, and the 18S rRNA sequence for protozoa.

 This means irrespective of depth, if an organism in the community does not contain the amplified region, it will not be present.
-This can be useful for removing host contamination, but this also limits our information about the organisms present, to their relative abundance.
+This can be useful for removing host contamination, but this also limits our information about the organisms present to their relative abundance only.

 Despite this, there are workflows such as [QIIME2](https://qiime2.org/), which are free and community led, which use database annotations of the reference versions of the organisms identified from the amplicon, to suggest what metabolic functions maybe present.
 The amplicon sequence is also limited because species may have genomic differences, but may be indistinguishable from the amplicon sequence alone.
 This means that amplicon sequencing can rarely resolve to less than a genus level.